colyseus/discord-embedded-app-sdk/README.md

 ## Deploying your Discord Activity

-When deploying your Discord Activity, you will generally need to deploy both the `client` and `server` projects, under different URLs.
+When deploying your Discord Activity, you will generally need to deploy the `client` and `server` projects separately, under their own public URLs.

 > [!TIP]
 > You can use services like Vercel, Netlify, or Heroku to deploy your client project, and services like [Colyseus Cloud](https://colyseus.io/cloud-managed-hosting/), [Vultr](https://www.vultr.com/marketplace/apps/colyseus/?ref=8013231), AWS, or DigitalOcean to deploy your server project.